dcl-2019-04/curriculum/docs/model-basics.md

 <small>(Builds on: [Setup](setup.md))</small>
 <small>(Leads to: [Many models](model-many.md), [Fitting and visualizing models](model-vis.md))</small>

+It's hard to understand data just by looking at it in a tibble.
+Visualizations are one way to gain a better understanding of the relationships present in your data.
+Modeling is another approach.

+You can think of a model as an approximation of your data.
+Often a model with relatively few parameters can capture much of the complexity of a dataset.
+By finding a model that is a good approximation, you can gain insights into your data.

-This course approaches modeling a little differently to most statistics courses.
-We're not going to rigorously covering the mathematical foundation of models.
-Instead, you'll get some intution about what a model does, and then learn some computation tools for exploring fitted models.
+We're not going to rigorously cover the mathematical foundations of models.

-In this unit, you'll build up your intuition for what a model does, and what it tells you about a dataset.
+Instead, we'll give you some intuition for how models approximate data and show you some useful tidyverse tools for fitting and working with models.

 ## Readings